 Hitesh accepts instructions in all of Chambers’ core practice areas, with a particular focus on employment, tax (specifically in its intersection with employment law) and personal injury.
-He has a specific interest in the law of employment status, and its relationship with both employment law and tax, and is currently in the process of completing an employment law PhD at UCL, focusing on the regulation of work relationship status in English Law.
+He has a specific interest in the law of employment status, and its relationship with both employment law and tax.

 During pupillage, Hitesh gained experience in all of chambers’ core areas of expertise including commercial litigation, employment, personal injury, clinical negligence, insurance and reinsurance, professional negligence and tax.

 Hitesh graduated with a BA in Jurisprudence from the University of Oxford in 2014, and an LLM from UCL in 2015.
 He completed the Bar Professional Training Course (BPTC) at BPP in 2019.
-Prior to starting pupillage, he worked as a Teaching Fellow in both employment law and EU law at UCL, gaining extensive knowledge in these areas.
+He received a PhD in Employment Law from UCL in 2020, focusing on the regulation of work relationship status in English Law.
+Hitesh continues to work as a Teaching Fellow in Employment Law at UCL.

 Hitesh gained extensive employment law litigation experience as a pupil to Alice Mayhew.
 This included high value whistleblowing claims, unfair dismissal, permanent health insurance issues in relation to discrimination law, strike out hearings, remedies hearings, and preliminary hearings.
 Hitesh also has also acted pro bono on employment law matters for independent trade unions, in both advisory and litigation matters.